composer/composer/doc/01-basic-usage.md

 ### Installing With `composer.lock`

 This brings us to the second scenario.
-If there's already a `composer.lock` file as well as a `composer.json` file when you run `composer install`, it means that either you've run the `install` command before, or someone else on the project has run the `install` command and committed the `composer.lock` file to the project (which is good).
+If there is already a `composer.lock` file as well as a `composer.json` file when you run `composer install`, it means either you ran the `install` command before, or someone else on the project ran the `install` command and committed the `composer.lock` file to the project (which is good).

-Either way, running `install` when a `composer.lock` file is present simply resolves and installs all dependencies that you've listed in `composer.json`, but it uses the exact versions listed in `composer.lock` to ensure that the package versions are consistent for everyone working on your project.
-The result is that you have all dependencies requested by your `composer.json` file, but that they may not all be at the very latest available versions (since some of the dependencies listed in the `composer.lock` file may have released newer versions since the file was created).
+Either way, running `install` when a `composer.lock` file is present resolves and installs all dependencies that you listed in `composer.json`, but Composer uses the exact versions listed in `composer.lock` to ensure that the package versions are consistent for everyone working on your project.
+As a result you will have all dependencies requested by your `composer.json` file, but they may not all be at the very latest available versions (some of the dependencies listed in the `composer.lock` file may have released newer versions since the file was created).
 This is by design, it ensures that your project does not break because of unexpected changes in dependencies.